Risk Factors Dashboard

 Changes in interest rates could have an adverse impact on our results of operations and financial condition.

 Our results of operations are primarily dependent on net interest income, which is the difference between the interest earned on loans, securities, cash at the Federal Reserve Bank and dividends received on FHLB stock, and the interest paid on deposits and borrowings.
 Changes in interest rates could have an adverse impact on our results of operations and financial condition because the majority of our interest-earning assets are long-term, fixed-rate loans, while the majority of our interest-bearing liabilities are shorter term, and therefore subject to a greater degree of interest rate fluctuations.
-This type of risk is known as interest rate risk and is affected by prevailing economic and competitive conditions that are beyond the Company's control, including general economic conditions, inflationary trends and/or monetary policies of the FRB and fiscal policies of the United States federal government.
-This type of risk is known as interest rate risk and is affected by prevailing economic and competitive conditions, including inflationary trends and/or monetary policies of the FRB and fiscal policies of the United States federal government.
+This type of risk is known as interest rate risk and is affected by prevailing economic and competitive conditions that are beyond the

 9

 In addition to general changes in interest rates, changes that affect the shape of the yield curve could negatively impact the Bank.
 The Bank's interest-bearing liabilities are generally priced based on short-term interest rates while the majority of the Bank's interest-earning assets are priced based on long-term interest rates.
 Income for the Bank is primarily driven by the spread between these rates.
 As a result, a steeper yield curve, meaning long-term interest rates are significantly higher than short-term interest rates, would provide the Bank with a better opportunity to increase net interest income.
-When the yield curve is flat, meaning long-term interest rates and short-term interest rates are essentially the same, or when the yield curve is inverted, meaning long-term interest rates are lower than short-term interest rates, the yield between interest-earning assets and interest-bearing liabilities that reprice is compressed or diminished and would likely negatively impact the Bank's net interest income.
+When the yield curve is flat, meaning long-term interest rates and short-term interest rates are essentially the same, or when the yield curve is inverted, meaning long-term interest rates are lower than short-term interest rates, the net yield between interest-earning assets and interest-bearing liabilities that reprice is compressed or diminished and would likely negatively impact the Bank's net interest income.
 See "Part II, Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk" for additional information about the Bank's interest rate risk management.

-An economic downturn, especially one affecting our geographic market areas and certain regions of the country where we have correspondent loans secured by one- to four-family properties or commercial real estate participation loans, could have an adverse impact on our business and financial results.
+An economic downturn, including a decline in real estate values, especially affecting our geographic market areas and certain regions of the country where we have commercial real estate loans or correspondent loans secured by one- to four-family properties, could have an adverse impact on our business and financial results.

-Our primary lending emphasis is the origination of one- to four-family first mortgage loans secured by residential properties.
-We have also purchased one- to four-family first mortgage loans, secured by properties that are typically outside our local market areas, from correspondent lenders.
 As we have grown our commercial real estate lending portfolio, we have continued to maintain relationships not only in our local markets but in geographically diverse markets.
-As a result, we are particularly exposed to downturns in regional housing and commercial real estate markets and, to a lesser extent, the U.S. housing and commercial real estate markets, along with changes in the levels of unemployment or underemployment.
-We monitor the current status and trends of local and national employment levels and trends and current conditions in the real estate and housing markets, as well as commercial real estate markets, in our local market areas and certain areas where we have correspondent loans and commercial real estate participation loans.
+As a result, we are particularly exposed to downturns in regional housing and commercial real estate markets and, to a lesser extent, housing and commercial real estate markets nationwide, along with changes in the levels of unemployment or underemployment.
+As a result, we are particularly exposed to downturns in regional housing and commercial real estate markets and, to a lesser extent, the US housing and commercial real estate markets, along with changes in the levels of unemployment or underemployment.
+We monitor the current status and trends of local and national employment levels and trends and current conditions in the real estate and housing markets, as well as commercial real estate markets, in our local market areas and certain areas where we have commercial real estate loans and correspondent loans.
 Decreases in local real estate values could adversely affect the value of the property used as collateral for our loans, which could cause us to realize a loss in the event of a foreclosure.
-Adverse conditions in our local economies and in certain areas where we have correspondent loans and commercial real estate participation loans, such as inflation, unemployment, supply chain disruptions, recession, natural disasters or pandemics, or other factors beyond our control, could impact the ability of our borrowers to repay their loans.
-Any one or a combination of these events may have an adverse impact on borrowers' ability to repay their loans, which could result in increased delinquencies, non-performing assets, loan losses, and future loan loss provisions.
+Additionally, if insurance obtained by our

 Risks Related to Lending Activities